tobiaslabs/hunch/README.md

-SearchMD supports basic Markdown with YAML-flavored Frontmatter out of the box, but you'll need to configure pre-processing if you are using something more complex like GitHub-flavored Markdown, or templates, or similar.

-One solution for more complex content files would be to generate plain Markdown files as part of your build/deploy pipeline, into some temporary folder, and then point SearchMD to that.

-## Reserved Metadata Properties
+## Additional Notes

-TODO: I can't figure out how to remap `id` to e.g. `_id` so you can't have an `id` frontmatter property.
+Behind the scenes this libary uses [ItemsJS](https://github.com/itemsapi/itemsjs) and [MiniSearch](https://github.com/lucaong/minisearch).
+In general they are pretty excellent, but one thing I can't figure out is how to remap `id` to e.g. `_id` consistently, so until that's sorted out the following metadata properties are internal-use only (if you try to specify them Hunch will throw an error): `id`, `_id`, `_content` and `_file`.

+The output JSON file is an amalgamation of a MiniSearch index and other settings, optimized to save space.
+There is **no guarantee** as to the output structure or contents between Hunch versions: you **must** compile with the same version that you search with!

 ## License

 Published and released under the [Very Open License](http://veryopenlicense.com).

-If you need a commercial license, [contact me here](https://davistobias.com/license?software=searchmd).
+If you need a commercial license, [contact me here](https://davistobias.com/license?software=hunch).